DITYAPUTRAPREMANA/mbg/README.md

 ## 📱 Overview

 MBG (Meal Based Nutrition Guide) is a diet management app designed to make healthy eating accessible and effortless.
-Using real-time image recognition, users can simply point their camera at any meal to instantly receive a breakdown of ingredients along with their macro and micro nutritional profiles.
+Using real-time image recognition, users can simply point their camera at any meal to instantly receive a breakdown of ingredients along with their nutritional profiles.

 ---